Kuala Lipis is located 287 km South of Kota Bharu on Malaysia’s famous ‘Jungle Railway’. The journey by train to Kuala Lipis takes 6 hours 45 minutes.

 Kuala Lipis Railway Station

-Kuala Lipis train station is located off the Jalan Besar near Kuala Lipis town centre.
+Kuala Lipis Railway Station is located off the Jalan Besar near Kuala Lipis town centre.

 About Kuala Lipis